Yanking a Flash Is Disastrous Occasionally and That’s Too Often

 Different library, different problem: I’m using a public computer.
 I ask a technician for help.
 She reaches to pull out the flash.
 I put my hand over it.
 Please don’t just pull it out.
 She asks, “Privacy?”
 No, I say, “Saving.”
 She doesn’t understand it.
 We go back and forth.
 I don’t remember if I explain about using a command.
 Eventually, we go to her desk.
 She asks to borrow my flash.
 I agree.
 She inserts it into her machine.
 She looks at her screen.
 She pulls my flash and hands it to me.
 I didn’t see her typing a command.
 I take it home.
 It never worked again.
 It was dead.
 I had backed it up the night before, so I only had to remember what work I did at the library, and I chalk this up to experience, hers.
 A while later, her supervisor tells me not to use flashes at the library.
 The library sells flashes for use at the library, so I continue using mine (a replacement), without incident.
 Years later, the techie is apparently gone and I explain to the supervisor why not to pull a flash out, with reference to the techie probably not understanding.
 She, the supervisor, seems to accept this.

 You’ll get away with it most times.
 But if electricity to the flash is interrupted at the wrong instant, that can kill the flash.
-Once it’s dead, I know of no way to recover anything from it.
+Once it’s dead, I know of no way I can recover anything from it.
+I'd have to use a special lab and maybe go into bankruptcy to use it.
 The technology is similar to that of a BIOS.
 A BIOS can be updated.
 The process of updating a BIOS is called “flashing” the BIOS.
 Instructions for doing so typically include making sure that electricity to the computer is not interrupted while flashing it, or you could lose the entire BIOS, which will then need replacing or your computer won’t work, and replacing the computer could require replacing the system board, which can cost a few hundred dollars (never mind the expensive ones).
 Note that simply using the computer does not come with instructions to make sure the electricity is not interrupted, because usually the worst that will happen in that case is that you lose unsaved work, which, usually, you just recreate (while annoyed).
 But for flashing a BIOS not interrupting electricity is a bigger risk.